RDF Surfaces Primer

 Abstract

-This document specifies a Notation3 sublanguage to express RDF Surfaces.
+This document specifies a Notation3 sublanguage to express RDF Surfaces: RDF with first-order logic semantics.

 1. Introduction